-If you are wanting to get out of the hustle and bustle of downtown Austin, drive right up the road to experience the best sunsets and views in Texas.
+If you are wanting to get out of the hustle and bustle of downtown Austin you drive right up the road to experience the best sunsets and views in Texas in our opinion.
 Our second night in Austin we drove out to Lake Travis.
-We were fortunate enough to get a groupon coupon for the Vintage Villas.
-This was the absolute PERFECT way to end our road trip.
-Our room was complete with a jacuzzi tub and a balcony that overlooked the gorgeous Lake Travis.
-This view was not complete without the perfect sunset which Josh and I were able to take in with a glass of wine on our private balcony.
+We were fortunate enough to get a Groupon for the Vintage Villa at Lake Travis.
+This was the absolute PERFECT way to end our road trip!
+Our room was complete with a jacuzzi tub and a balcony that overlooked the gorgeous scenery of the Lake.
+Talk about a relaxing, romantic stay?
+This is your spot!

-And, if you're wanting to get a great meal but not leave your sunset behind, don't worry, there's just the place.
+If you're wanting to get a great meal but not leave your sunset of Lake Travis behind, don't worry, there's just the place.
 The Oasis restaurant, which was just up the road from the Vintage Villas had the same scenery with some great food to accompany it.

-Well, this concludes our road trip to and from the midwest.
-Josh, and I left Austin the next morning only to drive all the way back to Birmingham where we stayed the night and hit the road early again where we finished off that next day in our own bed for the first time in two weeks.
+This concludes our road trip to and from the midwest.
+Josh, and I left Austin after a few days only to drive all the way back to Birmingham, AL where we stayed the night and hit the road once again to finish off that next day in our own bed for the first time in two weeks.
 We LOVE to travel in all forms and fashions but road tripping definitely topped the charts.
-There is something wonderful about being able to pile the car with all of your stuff, not worrying about weight and baggage and hit the open road.
+There is something wonderful about being able to pile the car with all of your stuff, not worrying about weight and baggage and hitting the open road!